stanislavb/www.coven.nu/about/index.md

 ## Too much information

 This LARP uses transparency with its players as much as possible to ensure that they can plan their own narrative accordingly.
-There will also be times that, depending on the players actions IN game, they will be required to go OFF with the organizers to plan scenes.
+There will also be times where, depending on the players actions IN game, they will be required to go OFF with the organizers to plan scenes.